Heartland Course Testing

 To have an HCC course exam proctored through the Testing Center, submit a Request for Testing Form (also available in Faculty Central).
-For assistance with submitting your exam electronically, view this Instructional Guide, find a video tutorial here and in the Student Related Forms section of Faculty Central, or contact us.
+For assistance with submitting your exam electronically, view this Instructional Guide (PDF), find a video tutorial here and in the Student Related Forms section of Faculty Central, or contact us.

 More information on faculty use of the Testing Center can be found on our Faculty Guidelines document (PDF).